tensorturtle/yolov8-on-nuimages/README.md

 This guide was created on PopOS 22.04 with NVIDIA RTX2070S GPU.
 It is expected to work identically with Ubuntu and other Linux distros.

+Since this repo was initially created, Ultralytics has upgraded to YOLOv11, but most of the code structure and functionality is the same (it's just a neural network architectural change) so everything should work the same.

 ## Clone this repository

 ```